tendermint/tendermint/tools/README.md

 # tools

-Tools for working with tendermint and associated technologies.
-Documentation can be found in the `README.md` of each the `tm-bench/` and `tm-monitor/` directories.
+Tools for working with Tendermint and associated technologies.
+Documentation can be found in the `README.md` of each of the subdirectories.